 I know it sucks thinking about throwing away a meal that was intended for them (I had an opened can of food and a partially opened jar of baby food that I would use to mix Zoloft’s medication into), but keeping it in the refrigerator will not turn out well long term.

 For things that are a bit more stable, for example, dry food or treats, think about how recently they were opened and if they are individually packaged.
 You may want to find someone else with a hungry cat or see if a shelter can take it.
 Keep in mind not all shelters can take open food.
-If it’s individually packaged, like a partially used box of Churu, you can decide if you want to keep them based on how far the expiration date is and when you think you may get a new cat.
+If it’s individually packaged, like a partially used box of Churu, you can decide if you want to keep them based on how far the expiration date is and when you might get a new cat.

 Unopened Items